ippontech/blog-usa/posts/go-cli-from-scratch.md

 The main method will be the entry point for all subcommands.
 We'll achieve this by leveraging to parts: subcommands are Command types and a switch statement.

-We need to initialize an empty Command object this we'll be the container for incoming subcommands.
+We need to initialize an empty command object, as this will be the container for incoming subcommands.
 New subcommands will be initialized based on the case statement.
-After the command is initialized we parse the flags and execute the function using the methods we defined earlier.
+After the command is initialized, we parse the flags and execute the function using the same methods defined earlier.
 What that begins to look like is this:

 ```go
 // main.go